JaredVogt/summarai/MIGRATION.md

-# Migration Guide - Configuration System Update
+# Migration Guide - Configuration & Security Updates

-This guide helps you migrate from the previous environment variable-based configuration to the new centralized YAML configuration system.
+This guide helps you migrate from previous versions to the latest version with enhanced security and configuration features.

 ## 🚨 Important Changes

+### Version 2.1 - Security & Reliability Overhaul
+**Version 2.1** introduces major security improvements and enhanced reliability features:
+- **Enhanced Input Validation**: All user inputs are now validated and sanitized
+- **Secure Command Execution**: External commands use secure parameter passing
+- **Comprehensive Testing**: Full test suite with security and functionality coverage
+- **Error Handling**: Robust error handling framework with detailed logging

+### Version 2.0 - Configuration System Overhaul
 **Version 2.0** introduces a major configuration overhaul that **centralizes all settings** in a single `config.yaml` file instead of scattered environment variables and hardcoded values.

 ### What Changed